 Today, NYRP supports NYC Parks by actively maintaining the northern half of Highbridge Park.
 A dedicated crew of NYRP operations and horticulture staff work full-time to manage and restore the remarkable forests in the park; clearing tons of trash each year; replacing invasive, non-native species like Norway maple with oak and dogwood; and planting shrubs, ground cover and wildflowers.
 In addition, NYRP keeps access points into the park clear, beautifies entrance points to encourage visitation and, with the help of corporate and community volunteers, continually clears encroaching vegetation.

 A pedestrian and bike bridge connecting upper Manhattan to the Bronx gives Highbridge Park its name.
 The High Bridge—built during the construction of the Croton Aqueduct, the city’s first access to a reliable and clean water supply—has stood since 1848 and is the oldest bridge in New York City.
 The bridge was designed exclusively as a pedestrian walkway atop the 138-foot-high Aqueduct where it spans the Harlem River.
-Closed in the 1970s, the bridge is currently under renovation and is scheduled to re-open in 2014.
+After closing in the 1970s, the bridge reopened to the public in December 2021 after undergoing major renovations.
 The park is also the site of the 125-foot, granite Highbridge Tower: a former water storage facility perched above the High Bridge and river, where it has been one of the city’s most visible landmarks since 1872.

 W 190th St. & Amsterdam Ave.